-Honor Roll is based upon the student's grade point average (GPA).
-GPA is calculated each quarter, and those students receiving a 4.0 are named to the Principal's List.
-Those receiving a 3.5 - 3.99 are named to the Honor Roll.
+Honor Roll is based upon the student's average grade percentage.
+Those receiving all As (90% and above) are named to the Principal's List.
+Those who have all As and Bs with a grade average of 90% or better are named to the Honor Roll.
 The Honor Roll and Principal's list will be published in the Friday Letter at the end of each quarter.